MunskyGroup/FISH_Processing/README.md

 # Description

-Repository to process ​Fluorescence In Situ Hybridization (FISH) images.
+Repository to automatically process ​Fluorescence In Situ Hybridization (FISH) images.
 This repository uses [PySMB](https://github.com/miketeo/pysmb) to allow the user to transfer data between Network-attached storage (NAS) and remote or local server.
 Then it uses [Cellpose](https://github.com/MouseLand/cellpose) to detect and segment cells on microscope images.
 [Big-FISH](https://github.com/fish-quant/big-fish) is used to quantify the number of spots per cell.
 Data is processed using Pandas data frames for single-cell and cell population statistics.

 >:warning: **This repository is in an early and experimental stage**.
 The code in this repository is used to process experimental data in Dr. Brian Munsky Lab at Colorado State University.
 The code depends on [Cellpose](https://github.com/MouseLand/cellpose) and [Big-FISH](https://github.com/fish-quant/big-fish) libraries.
 Please make sure to correctly cite these libraries if you use this repository.
 A complete list of citations can be found at the end of this document.